adityaids/NatureExploreSampleUI/README.md

 you can find them at instagram

 ##### Config
-This software made with Android studio `3.5.3` minSdk API 21 and compileSdk 29 test on AVD Pixel 3a XL
+This sample apps made with Android studio `3.5.3` minSdk API 21 and compileSdk 29 test on AVD Pixel 3a XL